 There are presently three main types of bouncer no ball rules in cricket, split across three main formats – Test, ODI, and T20I.

-Test: In Test cricket, a fast bowler is allowed 2 bouncers above shoulder height.
+Test: So, how many bouncers are allowed in the test?
+In Test cricket, a fast bowler is allowed 2 bouncers above shoulder height.
 When the first bouncer is bowled, the umpire signals one bounce for the over by tapping his/her opposite shoulder with their primary arm.
-The signal is repeated again in the event of a second bouncer, and the bowler is cautioned politely after reaching the bouncer threshold under the 2nd bounce no ball rule.
+The signal is repeated again in the event of a second bouncer, and the bowler is cautioned politely after reaching the bouncer threshold under the bouncer no ball rule.
 But as soon as the limit is breached, the bowling team is liable to be penalized under the bouncer no ball rules in cricket.
-The no ball bouncer rule only kicks in when more than 2 bouncers are bowled in an over.
+The bouncer rule in cricket only kicks in when more than 2 bouncers are bowled in an over.

-ODI: In ODIs, a fast bowler is also allowed the same number of bouncers (2) in an over as in Test cricket.
+ODI: Let’s move on to our next query on how many bouncers are allowed in ODI?
+In ODIs, a fast bowler is also allowed the same number of bouncers (2) in an over as in Test cricket.
 The umpire usually taps the opposite shoulder with one arm when the first bouncer is bowled.
 The process stays the same in the event of a second bouncer in an over, followed by a friendly caution.
 If at any point in an over, this threshold is breached under the no ball bouncer rule, the fielding team is slapped by a no ball offence.
 Unlike Tests, a free-hit delivery follows, which further adds to the woes of the fielding side.
-The 2nd bouncer rule in cricket does not apply as the bowler is permitted to bowl a maximum of two bouncers above shoulder height.
+The bouncer no ball rule in cricket does not apply as the bowler is permitted to bowl a maximum of two bouncers above shoulder height.

-T20I: This is where the 2nd bounce no ball rule comes into picture.
+T20I: Did you know how many bouncers are allowed in T20 internationals?
+This is where the 2nd bouncer rule in cricket comes into play.
 In T20s, the bouncer no ball rules in cricket apply a little differently compared to the other two formats.
-A bowler can only bowl 1 bouncer in an over.
-Bowling a second bouncer above shoulder height inadvertently results in the 2nd bounce no ball rule.
+Instead of 2, a bowler can only bowl 1 bouncer in an over.
+Bowling a second bouncer above shoulder height inadvertently forces the 2nd bounce no ball rule to come into effect.
 Under the second bouncer rule, the bowler gets penalized for a no ball if the bouncer count exceeds 1.
 Similar to the ODI format, the 2nd bouncer rule in cricket is followed by a free-hit.

-The bouncer no ball rules in cricket are designed in such a way that they prevent the bowlers from bowling an unlimited amount of short-pitched deliveries in an over.
+The bouncer no ball rules in cricket are designed in a way to prevent fast bowlers from bowling an unlimited amount of short-pitched deliveries in an over.
 Under the ICC Playing Conditions, clause 41.6.1 states that a bowler is limited to 2 bouncers in ODI and Tests and just one bouncer in T20s.

-If the bouncer count exceeds, the umpire signals a no ball.
-But should the bowler go on an unlimited bouncer spree, the playing conditions guide an umpire to do the following
+If the bouncer count exceeds under the second bounce rule in cricket, the umpire reserves the right to signal a no ball.
+But if the no ball under the bouncer rules in cricket is ignored, the playing conditions guide an umpire to do the following:

 41.6.1.1.
 The umpire shall call and signal No ball, and when the ball is dead, caution the bowler and inform the other umpire, the captain of the fielding side and the batsmen of what has occurred.
 This caution shall apply to that bowler throughout the innings.